 An e-cigarette is an instrument that uses a coil to turn liquid nicotine into vapour for the user to inhale.
 It uses no tobacco, and it has different levels of nicotine to give each individual a personalized experience.
 The liquid or “juice” used in these devices are often flavoured, and have sweet and candy-like tastes that users do not usually have while smoking a regular cigarette.
 This variety of flavours are why it is becoming so popular with adolescents.
 There are over 8,000 flavours to choose from; for example, strawberry, bubblegum, cream, hazelnut and kiwi and new websites and “vape shops” have been rapidly launching around North America.
 The phenomenon has been so popular, that even tobacco companies have been creating their own style of e-cigarettes and selling them, alongside normal cigarettes.
 Even though vapes may be an alternative for quitting smoking, the long-term effects of these products are not unknown.

 Health concerns with electronic cigarettes are not well researched, mostly because they have only been around for such a short time.
 Since vape has not yet been regulated by FDA nor Health Canada and with so many brands and vendors to choose from, the true ingredients (and its detrimental effects) in the products are questionable.
 In 2014, Health Canada randomly tested some of the products claimed to be “nicotine free”, and found at least half the products actually contained nicotine.
-Some contains solvents which may be harmful to your body.
+Some contains solvents which may be harmful to your Healthy Body.

 On the other hand, a ten millilitres e-cigarette cartridge is equivalent to 200 cigarettes.
 Users often subconsciously consumed way more nicotine as one of these 10ml e-cigarette cartridges can easily be consumed completely in 2 hours!